adot8/obsidian-notes/Red Teaming/Cobalt Strike Assumed Breach/11. Kerberos/S4U2self Computer Takeover.md

 [-]RpcRemoteFindFirstPrinterChangeNotificationEx status: 6
 ```

+> You may need to run it a few times.

 > The remote authentication trigger should be run as a standard domain user in a medium-integrity context.

 Rubeus will then capture the TGT of the targeted computer account.